 About

-PDW's annual programs of exhibitions, talks, walks and more are brought together by co-founders architect Sandy Anghie and designer David Smith.
+PDW's annual programs of exhibitions, conversations and experiences are brought together by founder architect Sandy Anghie.
 The concept is based on successful Design Weeks across Australia and around the world.

 The project started as a collaboration, the idea being that there is a broad array of design based organisations with budgets for their own individual annual events.
 If these organisations rearranged their diaries to hold events in a particular week each year, we have the start of a Perth Design Week.
-And that’s exactly what happened in 2023, 2024 - and again in 2025.
+And that’s exactly what happened in 2023.

 PDW has been expanding its reach each year - across the Perth metropolitan area and beyond.

 In 2024 PDW went global!
 It was a privilege to collaborate with renowned global architecture practice OMA and Italian based, international furniture brand, UniFor - presenting PRINCIPLES in a highly innovative, interactive and inclusive installation ‘Principles Square’ at Cathedral Square.
-Significantly, Perth Design Week was chosen as the first location after Milan, to host the installation.
+Significantly, PDW was chosen as the first location after Milan, to host the installation.

-Paul Jones, Australian Director, OMA said, OMA’s presentation at the Perth Design Week enabled them to exchange ideas with the design community and the public in Perth.
+Paul Jones, Australian Director, OMA said, OMA’s presentation at the PDW enabled them to exchange ideas with the design community and the public in Perth.
 While Carlo Molteni, Global CEO, UniFor said it was an opportunity to gain new perspectives and visions.

 2025: A uniquely Western Australian festival celebrating innovation and purpose.

-Now entering its third year, PDW 2025 (March 20-27) is set to be more impactful than ever with new collaborators and over 80 events scheduled to take place within Boorloo (Perth) and beyond.
+In its third year, PDW continued to grow, with new collaborators and close to 100 events held across Boorloo (Perth) and beyond.

-"Perth Design Week is about bringing this awareness to the forefront and offering Western Australians the opportunity to engage with the design community in meaningful ways.
-Spanning a wide range of disciplines, Perth Design Week is designed to be inclusive and accessible to all.
-It’s a celebration of the ways in which design touches every part of our lives, and how we can collectively shape the world around us through creative collaboration", Sandy and David said.
+PDW is about bringing this awareness to the forefront and offering Western Australians the opportunity to engage with the design community in meaningful ways.
+Spanning a wide range of disciplines, PDW is designed to be inclusive and accessible to all.
+It’s a celebration of the ways in which design touches every part of our lives, and how we can collectively shape the world around us through creative collaboration.

 Local focus with global connections.